Devoteng1/kinesis-data-streams-projects-01/README.md

 Afterwards our stream should be in the "Active" state.

 # Stage 2 - Create a producer to put records into the Kinesis Data Stream
+In this tuotorial we are going to use the AWS CLI to communicate with the Amazon Kinesis Service

+This tutorials assume you have already installed and configured AWS CLI.
+You can follow this Documentation [https://docs.aws.amazon.com/cli/v1/userguide/install-windows.html] to install and configure the AWS CLI for your OS.
+We are using windows 10 for this tutorial.